dkorenchan/BrukerCESTmethod_processingPipeline/Bruker_PulseSequenceFiles/PV6/readme.md

-#Bruker CEST-MRF Pulse Sequence, for ParaVision 6
+# Bruker CEST-MRF Pulse Sequence, for ParaVision 6

+This folder contains the files and installation instructions for ParaVision 6 sequence files, both for EPI and RARE imaging readouts.
 You can find these files also on the Open Science Foundation website:

 https://osf.io/52bsg/?view_only=